 Model the gratitude you want to see

 Our children look to us and model our behavior.
-If we want our children to be more grateful, we need to be more grateful.
+Grateful teens are made, not born, folks.
+If we want our teens to be more grateful, we need to be more grateful.
 It’s so easy to get lost in the day-to-day and to complain.
 But that is what our children see and will do as well.

 Make a positive change for yourself AND your teens.

-While I hope your teen is already writing thank-you notes for gifts, instead have them write thank-you or gratitude notes.
+While I hope your teen is already writing thank you notes for gifts, instead have them write gratitude notes.
 These are often NOT for material objects, but for someone’s actions or kind words.

-You could easily do this togther, each writing their own notes.
+You could easily do this together, each writing their own notes.
 Get some pretty stationary and stamps, so you can make the recipient’s day.